firefly-iii/docs/new-docs/concepts/budgets.md

 1. The first month, the budget will be set to € 25,-.
 2. The second month, the budget will be set to € 50,-.
 3. The third month, € 75,- etc.

 If you spend money in your budget, this will be reflected in the budget.
 For example, with the example budget now at € 75,-, this is what happens when you spend € 19,95:

 4. Month 4, the budget will be set to € 80,05: 75 + 25 - 19,95.
 5. Month 5, € 105,05.
 Same logic.

 If at any point you spend more than the amount in the budget, the routine will start over.
 So if you spend 199,95.

 6. Month 6, the budget will be set to € 25,-.

 ### Special attention

+You can't change the trigger dates (like every Tuesday or the 5th of the month).
+They're set in stone.
+After the amount has been created (on the first of each period or daily) you can freely edit or remove the limit.
+Firefly III won't stop you.
 This feature will only work when you configure the [cron job](https://docs.firefly-iii.org/advanced-installation/cron) correctly.
+not daily > month, not other day than the first.

 ## The difference between budgets and categories